yujinj/dlm/README.md

-# Out-of-Distribution Generalization under Random, Dense Distributional Shifts
+# Distribution Generalization under Dense Distributional Shifts

 ## How to install